 Strawberries and chocolate are a classic.
 They can be served as dessert or as a snack.
-They pair perfectly with sparkling wines, including Champagne, Cava, and Prosecco, of course.
-Or simply with red or white wines and even with a cup of tea.
+They pair perfectly with sparkling wines, including Champagne, Cava, and Prosecco.
+Or simply with red or white wines and a cup of tea.
 You can also use them to top off a cake.
 And they are so easy to make!

-When I first posted this chocolate-covered strawberries recipe, back in February 2011, I used to melt Ghirardelli baking chocolate bars and dip the strawberries into a chocolate mixture made with heavy cream and a splash of Rhum Orange Liqueur.
+When I first posted this chocolate-covered strawberries recipe in February 2011, I used to melt Ghirardelli baking chocolate bars.
+Then I dipped the strawberries into a chocolate mixture with heavy cream and a splash of Rhum Orange Liqueur.
 I also remember melting the chocolate in a bain-marie.

 Strawberries are very perishable.
 So, after being dipped in chocolate, for optimum results, I wouldn’t save them for more than two days in the refrigerator.